Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Methods

 \subsection{Literature Classification}

-There are multiple feasible classification criteria for studies on radiological image 3D reconstruction \citep{ahishakiye2021survey,sarmah2023survey}.
-One approach is based on imaging modalities, where studies are categorized according to their focus on CT, MRI, PET, SPECT, US, or multimodal imaging, as illustrated in Fig.\ref{fig:3}\textbf{(b)}.
-Another classification considers the targeted anatomical regions, distinguishing studies that focus on brain imaging, breast imaging, or whole-body imaging.
-A third approach categorizes studies based on reconstruction tasks, which can generally be divided into three types, as shown in the Fig.\ref{fig:4}. \textbf{Task \textit{I}} involves reconstructing 3D images from raw data, primarily aimed at accelerating the imaging process. \textbf{Task \textit{II}} focuses on transforming low-dose images into normal-dose images, with the goal of enhancing resolution or reducing artifacts. \textbf{Task \textit{III}} involves reconstructing images from missing signals, aiming to restore complete images using limited perspective information.
+There are multiple feasible criteria for classifying studies on 3D reconstruction in radiological imaging \citep{ahishakiye2021survey,sarmah2023survey}.
+One common approach is based on imaging modality, where studies are grouped according to CT, MRI, PET, SPECT, US, or multimodal imaging, as illustrated in Fig.~\ref{fig:3}\textbf{(b)}.
+Another approach focuses on the anatomical region of interest, such as brain, breast, cardiac, or whole-body imaging.
+A third and more task-oriented approach categorizes studies according to the reconstruction objective.
+In this review, we adopt three task categories, as shown in Fig.~\ref{fig:4}. \textbf{Task \textit{I}} refers to reconstructing 3D images directly from raw measurement data, such as projections, sinograms, k-space, list-mode data, or ultrasound RF/channel data, and is primarily aimed at recovering images from the acquisition domain while improving reconstruction efficiency. \textbf{Task \textit{II}} focuses on transforming low-dose or degraded images into normal-dose or higher-quality images, with the goal of improving image quality, suppressing noise, and reducing artifacts. \textbf{Task \textit{III}} refers to reconstructing images from incomplete or missing signals, aiming to recover complete anatomical information from sparse-view, limited-angle, undersampled, or novel-view observations.
+These three task categories are also used consistently in Table~\ref{tbl1} to organize the publicly available datasets reviewed in this paper.